Already on Universal Credit

 If one member of a couple dies, the surviving partner will need to report the death to the Universal Credit helpline, via their UC journal or via the Tell Us Once Service.

 3-month protection rule – if the couple were already on Universal Credit

-The UC Regulations say that when a member of a couple dies, the award is to continue to be calculated as if the person had not died for the Assessment Period in which the death occurs and the following two Assessment Periods.
+The UC Regulations say that when a member of a couple dies, their Maximum UC amount (ie the Standard Allowance and Elements they are entitled to) is to continue to be calculated as if the person had not died for the Assessment Period in which the death occurs and the following two Assessment Periods.